gvirgili/IndexMixedData-Virgili-Gervaisetal/README.md

 # IndexMixedData-Virgili-Gervaisetal

-This repository contains the codes and data set used in the paper titled *Mapping socio-economic status using mixed data: a hierarchical Bayesian approach* by Virgili-Gervais & al. published in the journal of the Royal Statistical Society - Series A.
+This repository contains the codes and data set used in the paper titled *Mapping socio-economic status using mixed data: a hierarchical Bayesian approach* by Virgili-Gervais & al. under review for the journal of the Royal Statistical Society - Series A, Statistics in Society.

 ## Requirements
 - [R](https://www.r-project.org) [Free]